basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

-Strong consistency in Riak is handled by a subsystem called [`riak_ensemble`](https://github.com/basho/riak_ensemble/blob/develop/doc/Readme.md) This system functions differently from other systems in Riak in a number of ways, and many of these differences are important for operators configuring their cluster's usage of strong consistency.
+Strong consistency in Riak is handled by a subsystem called [`riak_ensemble`](https://github.com/basho/riak_ensemble/blob/develop/doc/Readme.md) This system functions differently from other systems in Riak in a number of ways, and many of these differences are important to bear in mind for operators configuring their cluster's usage of strong consistency.

 ### Basic Operations